Juan Chavez

 Juan Chavez (1965 – September 9, 1999) was a Mexican serial killer who, between 1986 and 1990, killed at least six gay men in three cities in Los Angeles County, California.
-In 1999, he was sentenced to five consecutive life sentences without the possibility of parole, but later hung himself at Folsom State Prison just two months later.
+In 1999, he was sentenced to five consecutive life sentences without the possibility of parole, but hanged himself at Folsom State Prison just two months later.

 Early life

 Juan Chavez was born in 1965 in Ciudad Juarez, Mexico.
 Not long after, he and his half-brother were left on the doorstep of his grandmother's home for her to care for.
 After she allegedly hit a teenaged Chavez with a pipe, Chavez and his half brother became runaways in and around Ciudad Juarez.
 The pair eventually crossed the border into the United States, where Chavez relocated to California.
 Because he lacked formal education, he was forced to work in low-skilled labor jobs in Los Angeles.
 Despite this, Chavez got married, and went on to have two children.